 Then, contact IADO to determine your competition level and TUE application requirements.

-If it is determined that you are a National-Level Athlete, [The National Level Athletes or The National Elite Athletes are medal-winning athletes at The 2019 SEA Games] you must apply to IADO in advance, as soon as the need arises, unless there are emergency or exceptional circumstances.
+If it is determined that you are a National-Level Athlete, [The National Athletes are athletes who are registered in the National Sport Federation and compete to represent their region in National Sport Federation-Organized Events.
+For Example: National Sports Day (PON)], you must apply to IADO in advance, as soon as the need arises, unless there are emergency or exceptional circumstances.

 For substances prohibited in-competition only, you should apply for a TUE at least 30 days before your next competition.
 Please refer to the section “How to apply to IADO for a TUE?” below.

-If your level is lower than the “National-Level” as defined above, [The Lower Level Athletes or The Junior Elite Athletes are athletes who won National medals in the last 2 years or athletes who won The International Junior or Youth in the last 2 years as applicable], you are entitled to apply for a retroactive TUE after being tested by IADO or any other Anti-Doping Organization (ADO).
+If your level is lower than the “National-Level” as defined above, [The Lower Level Athletes are Athletes who are registered in the Regional Sport Federation and compete in the Province Competition organized by National Sport Federation.
+For Example: National Championship (KEJURNAS), Regional Championship (KEJURDA) and so on], you are entitled to apply for a retroactive TUE after being tested by IADO or any other Anti-Doping Organization (ADO).